-Through a series of research work packages and cross-cutting hubs, CRUK RadNet Manchester will develop an integrated world-leading radiation oncology programme working towards individualised personalised physical and biological testing based on real-time outcomes and a mechanistic understanding of the tumour microenvironment, immune response, comorbidity and genomics.
+Through a series of cross-cutting research themes, Cancer Research UK RadNet Manchester will develop an integrated world-leading radiation oncology programme working towards individualised personalised physical and biological testing based on real-time outcomes and a mechanistic understanding of the tumour microenvironment, immune response, comorbidity and genomics.

 RadNet Manchester is also the only member of the UK-wide network with its own dedicated Radiographer Doctoral Training Academy, working to train the next generation of research radiographers, a highly skilled, and in-demand profession.

 To enable us to achieve our goal, we need to ensure precision treatments and medicines are equitable and embrace the diversity of our entire population.
 It will lead in the development of cancer precision research using radiotherapy in any and all forms to enable curative and life-prolonging treatments to be delivered to everyone.
 It will take a One Manchester approach to align the best research across the University, Trusts, and Funders directed towards improved outcomes for Greater Manchester and beyond.